makenai/node-uvc-control/README.md

 ### camera.setRaw( controlName, buffer, callback )

-Some controls do not except numbers.
+Some controls do not accept numbers.
 This is a workaround so you can give them what they need.
 The odd one so far is `absolutePanTilt`, which expects a buffer of two 4 byte numbers:

 ```javascript